Travel More Sustainably

 Air travel is cheap because the industry avoids paying tax!
 But air travel is also the most polluting form of travel, so if you do only one thing then this is what you should cut down on.

 For trips to the continent, rail is increasingly a good option, especially with the opening of Eurostar services on ‘High Speed 1’ between St Pancras & Paris/Brussels, the expansion of Europe’s high-speed rail network, and better rail through-ticketing options from Scotland to the continent.
+Rail is also a much more enjoyable way to travel – no stress of going through security, no travel to and parking at the airport, more leg room, and wifi all make your journey a lot more enjoyable.

 Buy local produce